jameskolwolf1/Vector.io/README.md

 # Project Title
  VectorIO

 ## Overview

 >What is your app?
-Give a brief description in a couple of sentences###
+Give a brief description in a couple of sentences.

-VectorIO is a website that you can get tech help and info about different computer/I.T. problems.
+VectorIo is a website that will (as of right now) help tech people in IT departments like IT Help Desk, technicals, Relocation Technicians, IT support, and IT infrastructure.
+This website is made for quick and easy use with more common problems and information.
+Also if you have some not-so-common problems we do have forms that people can comment on and put their ideas together.

 ### Problem Space

 >Why is your app needed?
-Give any background information around any pain points or other reasons.
+Give any background information about any pain points or other reasons.

-VectorIo is a website that will (as of right now) help tech people in IT department like IT Help Desk, techinicals , Relocation Techinions, ITsupport and IT infrastructure.
-This website is made for quick and easy used with more commenon problem and infomation.
-Also if you have some not so common problem we do have forms that people can comment and put there ideas together.
+Sometimes when tech looking for a solution to a problem, we have to do a lot of Google searching and click on another website.
+We are going to try to stop and also give information about the item and model and version of that product, to be more easily used.

-### User Profile
+### Features And User Profile

->Who will use your app?
-How will they use it?
-Add any special considerations that your app must take into account.

-   Anyone can go on the site(as of Right Now) and comment away and also look for solution
-### Features

-   >List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe how these features are implemented, only _what_ needs to be implemented.

-   As a user, I want to find article, posts or general infomation about a computer hardware, Assicaties, wiring, software, OS, and other infomation.
-If I was to look at forms or article or information I as a user should have the option to choose out of my searching (If I got to it)
+ As a user, I want to find articles, posts, or general information about computer hardware, accessories, wiring, software, OS, and other information.
+If I were to look at forms or articles or information I as a user should have the option to choose out of my search.

 ## Implementation